fj81-dev/lunii-manager/README.md

 ### Official Lunii account

-Sign in with your real Lunii account (the one on `lunii.com`) to get back every story you've bought or have through your subscription.
-You can download any of them straight onto any connected Lunii — no need to go through Luniistore at all.
+Sign in with your real Lunii account (the one on `lunii.com`) to get back every story you've bought or have through your subscription. **Multi-select** several stories (cmd-click / shift-click), then right-click → "Télécharger N histoires sur <Lunii>": they queue up and write to the device one after the other while you keep using the app.
+Stories already on the device are caught up front (one sheet listing them with their covers, then the download skips straight to the rest).

 <p align="center"><img src="account.webp" alt="Account" /></p>